 The Social Security disability program is governed by complicated rules and regulations.
 To understand these rules and regulations, you need to speak the language of the Social Security Administration.
-For example, you may know from your daily experience that your condition prevents you from working; the legal issue, however, is whether your condition is “severe” enough to prevent you from “working,” as defined by Social Security.
+For example, you may know from your daily experience that your impairments that prevent you from working; the legal issue, however, is whether your condition is “severe” enough to prevent you from “working,” as defined by Social Security.
 To answer this question, the decision-maker will consider whether you are able to do “past relevant” work, and will evaluate your “residual functional capacity” for other types of work.
 The decision-maker will consider whether you are capable of “light” work or ”sedentary” work, and evaluate how the Medical-Vocational Guidelines (the “Grids”) apply to your claim.
 You may, in fact, be “disabled,” as defined by Social Security, but if you cannot prove your disability under the law, then your claim for benefits will be denied.
 That is where we come in.

 We Help with Social Security Disability Claims

 Our experienced San Diego disability lawyers speak the language of the Social Security Administration.
 We can help you present your best legal argument for an award of benefits by:

 - Developing a strategy that focuses your claim for benefits on the legal issues that will be important to the Social Security decision-maker;

 - Gathering available evidence to support that strategy, including your medical treatment records and your employment records;

 - Filling any holes in your medical record by, e.g., arranging for you to be examined by a specialist or obtaining a written medical opinion from your treating doctor;